 CALCULATORS

 Calculators are essential for Key Stage 4.
-The model we currently recommend for IGCSE is the Casio fx-570VN.
+Candidates should have an electronic calculator for all of the calculator papers.
+Algebraic or graphical calculators are not permitted for IGCSE papers.
+The model we currently recommend is the Casio fx-570VN.